D0CX4ND3R/guide_for_faster_rcnn/README.md

 # Learn_Faster_RCNN
 Reproduction of Faster R-CNN by tensorflow.
-Learn how to build a Faster R-CNN.
+Guide to build an own Faster R-CNN.

-Train with a toy dataset generate circles, rectangles and triangles.
+Train a toy dataset generates circles, rectangles and triangles.

+# Requires
+Tensorflow >= 1.11
+opencv >= 3.4.0

+# Usage
+python train.py

+# Others
+The backbone uses ResNeXt-50, now only support batch_size=1.

+# Need to fix
+Nan will appeares during training the RPN.

+# Next
+* Add test codes.
+* Fix Nan in training the RPN.
-Testing and training with other datasets will coming soon.
+* Training with other datasets as COCO or VOC.